 Circa.
 2009 I’m sitting in my little cubicle at the University of Tasmania working on my Ph.D. dissertation when the head of the philosophy faculty opens the door, leans in, and tells me His Holiness the Dalai Lama is coming to the university and I’m invited to lunch!

 It’s a surreal moment to be sure.
-Mainly because it was given in such a matter of fact way.
+Mainly because it was given in such a matter-of-fact way.
 This is someone that has won a Nobel prize after all.
-A leader of a fallen country, loved by millions, and a man of deep wisdom not to mention a wonderful sense of humour (I’ve done nothing when compared).
-But the head of the school simply delivers the message, and leaves.
-I stare off into space collecting my thoughts before I realise a colleague is staring at me.
+A leader of a fallen country, loved by millions, and a man of deep wisdom not to mention a wonderful sense of humor (I’ve done nothing when compared).
+But the head of the school simply delivers the message and leaves.
+I stare off into space collecting my thoughts before I realize a colleague is staring at me.
 I look at her.
 She smiles and says, ”That’s exciting!”